aldesantis/toolbox/gawk/README.md

 # gawk

-gawk is AWK for human beings.
-It allows you to transform filenames and file contents using natural language prompts via Claude's AI.
+AWK for human beings.
+Transforms filenames and file contents using AI.

+## Prerequisites

+- Node.js >= 18.0.0
+- Anthropic API key for Claude

 ## Installation

 For now, you'll have to install Gawk from the GitHub repository:

 ```console
 $ git clone https://github.com/aldesantis/toolbox.git
 $ cd toolbox/gawk